Optimizing importance weighting in the presence of sub-population shifts: Related work

 \textbf{Existing approaches of importance weighting for training DNNs in the presence of a sub-population shift:} a key method is group-weighted empirical risk minimization (GW-ERM), which uses a weighted loss and where the weights are determined by the occurrence frequencies of the groups in the training and test distribution.
 The weighted sampler analogue subsamples from large groups (SUBG) to create a novel dataset \citep{Sagawa_2020_investigate}.
 Both methods are strong baselines for addressing sub-population shifts \citep{Idrissi_2022}.
 An alternative approach is to minimize the worst-group loss via group distributional robust optimization (GDRO, \citet{Sagawa_2020}).
 While these methods require group annotations for all training data, there exist other methods that require limited group annotations in the form of a validation set.
 An example is Just Train Twice (JTT), where the errors of the model are used to identify data points that need to be upweighted \citep{Liu_2021_JTT}.
 Other methods in this realm incorporate errors of a secondary model in their estimation procedure \citep{Nam_LfF_2020, Zhang_2022, Izmailov_2023} or estimate group attributes (e.g., \citet{ nam2022spreadspuriousattributeimproving, han2024improvinggrouprobustnessspurious, pezeshki2024discoveringenvironmentsxrm}).
 These methods typically require a small validation set for determining hyperparameters. \citet{Kirichenko_2023} argue that instead one should use this validation set for the estimation of an ensemble of models via SUBG, a method denoted as deep feature reweighting (DFR).

 \textbf{Estimation of optimal weights:} a commonly noted downside of importance weighting is that it reduces the effective sample size available for model training \citep{MARTINO2017386, schwartz-stanovsky-2022-limitations}.
-In light of this, \citet{cui2019classbalancedlossbasedeffective} and \citet{Wen_2020} suggest that the weight given to a particular label should be based on the effective sample size.
+In light of this, \citet{cui2019classbalancedlossbasedeffective} and \citet{Wen_2020} suggest that the weight given to a particular label should be based on the number of available datapoints.
 Similar to our approach, \citet{ren_2018} aim to learn weights for neural networks given a validation set.